paulhhowells/gazette/README.md

 You may wish to change the text column width to match any grid system you are using.
 (Gazette is designed to play well with the Unit grid system).

 ## mark-up
+Because Gazette module comprises classes you are free to replace the tags in the example below with whatever HTML or HTML5 you desire.
 It may be appropriate to mark-up the Gazette as an Article or Section.
 It’s anticipated that the Image may wrapped in a Figure and be supplied with a Figcaption.
 If Gazette is given a title it will fit within the left hand text column for scenarios 2 &amp; 3, and precede the Image in scenario 1.
 If the title is desired to remain full width then the .gazette-title-wrapper--wide class may be appended to the title wrapper.
 ### classes
 * .gazette-title-wrapper
 * .gazette-title-wrapper--wide may be optionally used alongside gazette-title-wrapper